dropik/booking-calendar-api/README.md

 - Added ISTAT endpoint to send new ISTAT data and to get last published date.
 - Fixed wrong police data row serialization.
 - Added nation descriptions to nations table.
+- Better police place of birth search by description.
+- Fixed simultaneous context bound stuff on police data generation.
+- Fixed taking bookings from following date when publishing to police.